IoT and SC&C architectures, protocols and QoS/QoE

 (Continuation of part of Q3/20)Motivation

-To support this approach, the IoT architectures, their functionalities, data models, management mechanisms, protocols, and Quality of Service (QoS) have to be studied, also building on existing Recommendations, including ITU-T Y.2060/ITU-T Y.4000.
+To support this approach, the IoT and SC&C architectures, their functionalities, interfaces, protocols, data models, intelligent management mechanisms, control mechanisms, connectivity technologies, APIs, and Quality of Experience/Service (QoE/QoS) have to be studied, also building on existing Recommendations, including ITU-T Y.4000/Y.2060.

 Study items to be considered include, but are not limited to:

-- What new and revised architectural framework Recommendations are required to realize IoT and SC&C?
+- What new and revised Recommendations are required to realize IoT and SC&C architectures?

 - What technologies including networks, interfaces, functions, management mechanisms, as well as protocols are required for the architecture of IoT and SC&C?